From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1888 photograph of the Zabriskie House while it still had the top on the turret.
 Photo courtesy of North Omaha History.

-After the war, he married Esther Balch in 1870 and the two made their way to the rapidly growing city of Omaha.
-The couple first lived at 381 Capitol Avenue at which point he briefly worked for First National Bank.
-A subsequent job as a general agent and accountant for the Union Pacific Railroad required extensive travel.
-He and Esther returned to Omaha in 1880 where he worked as a cashier at Steele, Johnson and Company wholesale grocery before becoming an owner of Kennard Brothers wholesale drug company.
+The couple settled in Omaha and lived at 381 Capitol Avenue while he worked for First National Bank.
+His next job as a general agent and accountant for the Union Pacific Railroad required extensive travel, taking them from the Gate City.
+After returning in 1880, he worked as a cashier at Steele, Johnson and Company wholesale grocery before becoming a co-owner of Kennard Brothers wholesale drug company.

-In 1888 the Zabriskie’s hired architects Benjamin Fowler and Charles Beindorff to design a home in the new Bemis Park neighborhood.
-Bemis Park happened to be the first suburb in Omaha to be laid out with respect to the topography of the land rather than a conventional grid.
+Having accumulated a significant amount of wealth, the Zabriskies hired architects Benjamin Fowler and Charles Beindorff to design a home in the new Bemis Park neighborhood in 1889.
+Bemis Park was a first-of-its-kind development in Omaha, as it was laid out with respect to the topography of the land rather than a conventional grid.

 The call box designed by Edgar Zabriskie.